paragraph-xyz/docs/src/pages/docs/sending-newsletters.md

 description: Deliver newsletters directly ro your readers.
 ---

-Paragraph provides tooling to send newsletters directly to your readers.
+Paragraph provides everything you need to send newsletters directly to your user's email addresses or wallets.

 ---